atomizexyz/litepaper/README.md

 ## Introduction

 Since the birth of Bitcion in 2009, counterparties have convinced investors to give them resource in exchange for the promise of secured funds and yield.
 Time and time again, we've seen these centralized counterparties fail.
 Failure modes include hacks, over leverage, insider trading, poor accounting, and opaque communication.
-Crypto provides a solution with transparent censorship resistant zero counterparty risk value system.
+Crypto allows for value custody with censorship resistance and without counterparty risk.
 FENIX leverages open source code on public blockchains to provide a [hyperstructure](https://jacob.energy/hyperstructures.html) that rewards crypto stakers for delayed gratification.

 ## Vision